James Corden Initially Named His Daughter Beyoncé

 "We were unprepared.
 And it's a really terrible thing if you're in a room and your wife is eight-and-a-half months pregnant and the doctor is talking to her about very serious things about giving birth and there's really no easy way to bring up the fact that you have to tape a show that day," he said.
 "Take my word for it: You can't say it without sounding like a dick."

 "I said, ‘You know, look, this works both ways man.
 If you ever need me, I can fill in for you at one of your concerts.
-You just say the word,'" the host said before belting out "Signs of the Time."
+You just say the word,'" the host said before belting out "Sign of the Times."
 "He said, ‘James that won't be necessary.'"

 Watch the video to see Corden tell the whole story.